- 1. Climate, Weather, and Trees

 - Students view graphs of changing global, regional, and local temperatures from both proxy sources (e.g., tree rings; fossilized pollen) and instrumental records.
 They then collect and analyze a simulated sediment core from a freshwater lake and view maps and animations that demonstrate how preferred habitats of tree species migrate in concert with climate change.

-Tools needed: Java-enabled Internet browser, Adobe Reader, Flash Player, Lab Materials, PowerPoint.
+Tools and Technology needed: Java-enabled Internet browser, Adobe Reader, Flash Player, Lab Materials, PowerPoint.